Asterix Conquers Rome: Publication history

 The volume is only 28 pages long compared to the typical 48.
 The artwork, although credited to "Uderzo" in some printings, resembles that of the film and is thought to have been the work of Albert Uderzo's brother Marcel who had previously done reconstructive illustration on Asterix the Gaul.
 The French language edition was published in Belgium, not France, as a marketing freebie connected to a gas station company.
 An English translation based on the dialogue of the English version of the film was included in the Asterix Annual 1980 published by Whitman in 1979.
 It has also been translated into Danish, Dutch, German, Italian, Spanish, Norwegian and Serbo-Croatian.

 The Danish version was serialised in vol 301 and 302 of the comic book Seriemagasinet in 1983; it is in black and white.
 The Dutch version was a free booklet included in an issue of the magazine Eppo.

 The German version was published as a serial in the magazine Comixene in issues 24–29.
 The German and the Serbo-Croatian versions were published in black and white.
 The Italian version has been printed both in a single book and serial format.
 The Norwegian version was serialized in vol 1 and 2 of the comic book Fantomet (The Phantom) in 1985; it has been published in colour.

 Asterix Annual 1980

 Asterix Annual 1980 is a special Asterix book.
 It contains a few games, abridged versions of a few Asterix comics and Asterix Conquers Rome.

-Many publishers rejected Asterix Conquers Rome, until 1979, when Anthea Bell and Derek Hockridge got the idea of creating the annual by compiling a few games, abridged versions of a few Asterix comics along with Asterix Conquers Rome, thus, Asterix Conquers Rome couldn't be sold separately.
 The Annual was published by World and Whitman, and released at a comic book convention in London in 1980.